CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/designoverview.md

 You can then specify one of those names (e.g. kubeadm-node2)  when creating a cluster;
 ```
-pgo create cluster thatcluster --node-name=kubeadm-node2
+pgo create cluster thatcluster --node-label=kubeadm-node2
 ```

-The affinity rule inserted in the Deployment use a *preferred* strategy so that if the node were down or not available, Kubernetes will go ahead and schedule the Pod on another node.
+The affinity rule inserted in the Deployment uses a *preferred* strategy so that if the node were down or not available, Kubernetes will go ahead and schedule the Pod on another node.

-When you scale up a Cluster and add a replica, the scaling will take into account the use of `--node-name`.
+When you scale up a Cluster and add a replica, the scaling will take into account the use of `--node-label`.
 If it sees that a cluster was created with a specific node name, then the replica Deployment will add an affinity rule to attempt to schedule